Andrea Kelly (curler): 2014–2018: Alberta and Germany

-After leaving team Sweeting, Kelly did not curl competitively until the 2016–17 season, when she played for the Andrea Schöpp while living in Germany.
-That arrangement lasted just one season, with Kelly taking another season off before returning in 2018–19.
+2018–2022: Return to New Brunswick

 Kelly won her first New Brunswick Scotties upon her return in 2019, with teammates Jillian Babin, Jennifer Armstrong and Katie Forward.
 The team represented New Brunswick at the 2019 Scotties Tournament of Hearts, where they finished with a 3–4 record.

 To start the 2019–20 season, Team Crawford won their first two events, the Steele Cup Cash and the Atlantic Superstore Monctonian Challenge.
 They played in a Grand Slam event, the 2019 Tour Challenge Tier 2.
 After a 2–2 round robin record, they lost the tiebreaker to Jestyn Murphy.
 The team defended their provincial title by winning the 2020 New Brunswick Scotties Tournament of Hearts in late January 2020.
 At the Hearts, the Crawford rink started with three losses before rallying off four wins in a row including scoring a seven ender against top-seeded Manitoba's Kerri Einarson rink to win 13–7 and defeating Team Canada (skipped by Chelsea Carey) 7–5.
 Their 4–3 round robin record qualified them for the tiebreaker against Saskatchewan's Robyn Silvernagle rink.
 Saskatchewan took two in the extra end for a 9–7 victory, eliminating New Brunswick from contention.
 The team announced on June 18, 2020 that they would be adding Sylvie Quillian to the team at third, replacing Jennifer Armstrong who was moving to Saskatchewan.

 Due to the COVID-19 pandemic in New Brunswick, the 2021 provincial championship was cancelled.
 As the reigning provincial champions, Team Crawford was given the invitation to represent New Brunswick at the 2021 Scotties Tournament of Hearts, but they declined due to work and family commitments.
 Team Melissa Adams was then invited in their place, which they accepted.

 Team Crawford played in five tour events during the 2021–22 season, performing well in all of them.
 In their first event, The Curling Store Cashspiel, the team reached the final where they lost to Nova Scotia's Christina Black upon giving up a stolen victory.
-They then lost in the final of the Steele Cup Cash two weeks later to the Melodie Forsythe rink.
+They then lost in the final of the Steele Cup Cash two weeks later to the Mélodie Forsythe rink.
 They would then secure two victories in their next two events, going undefeated to claim the titles of the Dave Jones Stanhope Simpson Insurance Mayflower Cashspiel and the Atlantic Superstore Monctonian Challenge.
 The team then had a semifinal finish at the Stu Sells 1824 Halifax Classic, dropping the semifinal game to Switzerland's Corrie Hürlimann.